 Unless you’re dealing with an already strong brand, stick with safe colors.
 Trying to develop a new brand around colors that don’t traditionally work in selling isn’t the best idea.

-So you see color has a much broader impact than one might believe on the ability to sell your product.
-Keep with the marketers mind and remember to continually test everything.
-I’ve seen a simple change of color on an “add to cart” button (keeping all other elements constant) have a positive impact on the conversion rate (in this case adding the item to the cart) and result in higher sales (providing the checkout process is setup to close the sale.)
+So you see, color has a much broader impact than one might believe on the ability to sell product and generate leads.
+Keep with the marketer’s mind and remember to continually test everything.
+A simple change of color on an ‘add to cart’ button (keeping all other elements constant) can have a positive impact on the conversion rate (in this case adding the item to the cart) and result in higher sales (providing the checkout process is setup to close the sale.)

 When you look at your website and marketing materials what message is it sending to your target?
 Do the colors portray the image and message you intended or is there something else being said?